What Do The New Low BTL Interest Rates Mean?

 Last April a 3% Stamp Duty was imposed on residential landlords.
 Starting from this April, tax relief will gradually be tapered down for finance costs associated with rental property, such as the interest you pay for finance and mortgage arrangement fees, which can be high.
 This coming tax year will see a 75% restriction, gradually being phased down to the basic rate of tax relief of just 20%.

 It’s definitely something to consider if you’re intending to tie into a five-year fixed-term Buy-to-Let mortgage deal.
-There are some competitive deals around at the moment, but given the current changes facing landlords now and the near future, long-term financial planning should be done so you can go into property investing with your eyes open.
+There are some competitive deals around at the moment, but given the current changes facing landlords now and in the near future, long-term financial planning should be done so you can go into property investing with your eyes open.
 There are significant changes on the horizon.

 Also worth considering is if you rent the property and later sell it, perhaps to cash in on a rise in property prices… because you’re selling property that’s not your home, you may be liable for Capital Gains Tax.